-This course is an intermediate level mathematics course which covers the introductory concepts as in EPMATH134 Introductory Mathematics 1 as well as further skills in algebra and functions and further practice in problem solving.
+This course is an intermediate level mathematics course which covers the introductory concepts as in, EPMATH134 Introductory Mathematics: Basics, as well as further skills in algebra and functions and further practice in problem solving.
 The course content includes skills in numeracy, algebra, linear and non-linear functions, graphing, exponential and logarithmic theory.
 The course aims to provide a sound foundation in a wide range of basic mathematical skills and in their application to problem solving.

 Recommended for degrees in Business, Commerce, Information Technology and the Sciences, including degrees in Health Science, Social Science and Behavioural Science.

-8. Exponentials and Logarithms: exponential and logarithmic notation, solution of exponential equations using logarithms, application to compound interest
+- Exponentials and Logarithms: exponential and logarithmic notation, solution of exponential equations using logarithms.
+Applications to real world problems.

-9. Linear Functions: equation of a straight line, graphing linear functions intersection of lines, line of best fit, applications
+- Linear Functions: equation of a straight line, graphing linear functions, intersection of lines, line of best fit, application to real world problems.

-10. Non-linear functions: graphs of quadratic, cubic, reciprocal, exponential functions; applications.
+- Non-linear functions: graphs of non-linear functions, quadratic, cubic, reciprocal, exponential, logarithmic, mathematical modelling.

 Students who have not studied mathematics for some time may benefit from taking a Mathematics Bridging course before enrolling in this course.